luisotaviodesimone/my-go-cli/README.md

 ## Notes

-To build the cli functionalities, currently, you'll have to run the `go build cmd/main.go` command on your machine.
+To build the cli functionalities locally, you'll have to run the `go build cmd/main.go` command on your machine.
 Then, you'll use the `main` file generated like you would usually use a CLI 😀

+Instead, if you do not want to build it locally, you can use the binaries from the [release](https://github.com/luisotaviodesimone/my-go-cli/releases)

 ### Examples